-Answer templates provide a solution for review admins who want to use their own opinion scales in review questions, rather than rely purely on 15Five's default answer template (strongly disagree, disagree, neutral, agree, strongly agree).
+Opinion-scale templates, called answer templates in 15Five, provide a solution for review admins who want to use their own opinion scales in review questions, rather than rely purely on 15Five's default answer template (strongly disagree, disagree, neutral, agree, strongly agree).
 This tool enables customers to create, save, and reuse opinion scales, saving you time when setting up question templates for a review cycle.
 In this article, we'll provide step-by-step guides on how to use this tool.

 In this article, you will learn...